 Hiking boots are great but if you cannot afford them, go for non-skid shoes and an extra pair of socks.

 Give your child a small backpack of their own to carry small items like snacks or sticks/rocks.
 They love it!

 Do not hike for too long; you have to walk back too (most likely carrying a sleeping child).

 Ensure that the hike is suitable for children (triple check reviews if unsure!).

 Get ready to be DIRTY.
 Just embrace it!

-My favorite post-hiking smoothie to re-hydrate and nourish our bodies!
+My favorite post-hiking Nourishing Pear Smoothie to re-hydrate and nourish our bodies!

 - 2 cups spinach, frozen